-The Honors Program in History of Art allows exceptional undergraduate students to undertake independent research on a topic in art history in consultation with faculty members.
-The program is open to all History of Art and Architecture and the Built Environment majors with junior standing who meet a 3.30 grade point average in all general university courses and a 3.30 grade point average in courses in History of Art.
+The Honors Program in History of Art and Architecture allows exceptional undergraduate students to undertake independent research on a topic in art or architectural history in consultation with faculty members.
+The program is open to all History of Art and Architecture and the Built Environment majors with junior standing who meet a 3.30 grade point average in all general university courses and a 3.30 grade point average in courses in History of Art and Architecture.
 They must also be approved for acceptance into the Honors Program by the departmental faculty and the Associate Dean for Special Academic Programs.

 Completion of the program requires 9 hours of independent study through any combination of hours that includes HART 3850: Independent Research (in the second semester of the junior year, unless the student is then studying abroad, in which he or she is expected to have enrolled in this class in the first semester of the junior year); HART 4998: Honors Research (first semester of the senior year); and HART 4999: Honors Thesis (second semester of the senior year); submission of an Honors Thesis, and successful completion of an oral Honors Examination.
 These independent research hours are expected to be in excess of the 30 hours required for the major in History of Art or Architecture and the Built Environment.
-Students meeting these requirements receive Honors or Highest Honors in History of Art, depending on the quality of their thesis, grades in art history courses, and examination results.
-Successful department Honors students will receive a Vanderbilt diploma that records Honors or Highest Honors in History of Art.
+Students meeting these requirements receive Honors or Highest Honors in History of Art and Architecture, depending on the quality of their thesis, grades in art history courses, and examination results.
+Successful department Honors students will receive a Vanderbilt diploma that records Honors or Highest Honors in History of Art and Architecture.

 Application to the Program